MadhurNandgaye/GithubRepoRef/README.md

 ```

 ### **Rendering List Items with `useCallback`**:
-You memoize the function to render list items to optimize performance.
+5.You memoize the function to render list items to optimize performance.

 ```javascript
 const renderListItems = useCallback((itemList) => {